Reaching our audience.

-Working with website design and development vendors and University Relations, we provide tools for use by departments and other groups across the College, as well as maintain the primary HFA website.
+Working with website design and development vendors and University Relations, we provide tools for use by departments and other groups across the College, support our network of department and program websites, and maintain the primary HFA website.
 By offering this support, we can ensure that all websites meet accessibility requirements and provide consistent, accurate representation of the College.

 What can we help you with?

 The HFA communications team may be able help you with a number of projects.
 The projects we assist with must be in line with messaging priorities, and must serve as part of a larger strategy or initiative within the university, college, or unit.
 Due to time and resource constraints, we may not be able to assist in all projects, and prioritize projects that have a strategic purpose.
 Depending on the scope of the project, we will need anywhere from 2 weeks (e.g., simple posters, headshots, quick website updates) to 4 months (e.g., annual reports, major website projects).

 Contact Sarah Gibbons, Director of Marketing & Communications, for more information: 413-577-4423.